mohanish12/pythonScripts/README.md

 ## AbstractNames.py
 This script  has a function abstract_names which takes input parameter as a list of lists.
 Each list is a list of names each with a first name and a last name.
 The function returns a dictionary.
 The keys to the dictionary are the first names and the values are the list of the associated last names.
 The last names are sorted alphabetically.

+## PingPong.py
+The script has a function check_pingpong_winner which takes input parameter as a tuple of 2 integers.
+The first integer is Player 1 score and second integer is player 2 score.
+The function returns a string as per below:-

+ - If Player 1 has won, return "Player 1 wins!"
+ - If Player 2 has won, return "Player 2 wins!"
+ - If neither player has won, return "Keep playing!"